AraBlocks/ara-reward-protocol/README.md

 ### Introduction

-AFP defines a set of extensible Javascript classes to enable peers of a distributed service to communicate about and define `SOW`s for a specific service.
-Peers exchange messages in the form of [reward-protocol-buffers](https://github.com/AraBlocks/reward-protocol-buffers) via AFP's `PeerConnection` interface.
+ARP defines a set of extensible Javascript classes to enable peers of a distributed service to communicate about and define `SOW`s for a specific service.
+Peers exchange messages in the form of [reward-protocol-buffers](https://github.com/AraBlocks/reward-protocol-buffers) via ARP's `PeerConnection` interface.

 The default interaction between a requester and a farmer is the following:
 1. Requester sends `SOW` to farmer